1999–2000 New York Rangers season

 The 1999–2000 New York Rangers season was the franchise's 74th season.
 In the regular season, the Rangers finished in fourth place in the Atlantic Division with a 29–38–12–3 record.
-New York failed to qualify for the Stanley Cup playoffs for the third straight season.
+New York failed to qualify for the Stanley Cup playoffs for the third straight season for the first time since the 1963–64 to 1965–66 seasons.

 For the second time in three seasons, the Rangers fired their head coach during the regular season.
 John Muckler, who took the position after Colin Campbell's firing in 1997–98, was himself fired with four games left in the season.
 General manager Neil Smith was also fired, bringing an end to his tenure which had seen the Rangers win the Stanley Cup but also fall on hard times.